rafaelnco/painter/README.md

 ### Introduction: Get ready

-> This README.md is actual valid `JavaScript` that you can just inject in a newly created expo project.
+#### This entire README.md is actual valid `JavaScript`, just download it as `App.js` on your newly created expo project and read this documentation while tweaking the code

 > This project sticks to _pure React Native_ solutions avoiding third-party